Alex-zReeZ/progress-report/src/projects/BlakitiWebsite.md

 This is the page where I show what the products look like, it is only the product.
 If you want to see the product in detail, you can scroll down to the mock-up.
 ![Page of how the products are presented](../images/screen-produit-p1.png)

-Here, I created a "collaboration" page, where I show all the collaboration I did with artist.
+Here, I created a "collaboration" page, where I show all the collaboration I did with artist (fake one).
 ![all the artist I worked with](../images/collaboration-blakiti.png)

 ## How did I do it